World Culture Report

 Sample Reports

-Fascinating facts, a captivating story all topped off with a spontaneous all class River Dance!
-Alum, Porter, inspired our Honeybees with an encore presentation of the report she gave her Honeybee year.
+Fascinating facts, a captivating story Alum, Charlie, inspired our Honeybees with an encore presentation of the report she gave her Honeybee year.

 World Culture Fair